seanmerrow/ecf/_posts/pitching.md

 * Shouting to the pitcher "Fix it!".
 This is not constructive, implies that she needs to be told to fix it, and isn't advice she can act on.
 Trust me, she's trying to fix it.
 * Shouting "Focus on the target/glove!".
-This was appropriate in 8U and 10U, but she's not only focusing on the target, she's focusing the the 'spot' of the target.
+This is often helpful for beginner pitchers, but trained and experienced pitchers are not only focusing on the target, she's focusing the the 'spot' of the target.
 If you really feel her focus on the target is a concern, check that she is actually getting a target and that the target is steady and not moving around.
 * Shouting negative comments such as "You're killing me!", shaking your head, putting your head in your hands, etc. This will only add to the stress she's dealing with and will likely only make matters worse.